 Skype virus is a trojan, distributed through Skype network only.
 This trojan is spread via Skype.
 This is how it works.
 A victim receives a message containing a link sent by one of his (her) Skype friends.
-The most victimized are the users of the following countries: Italy, Russia, Poland, Costa Rica, Spain, Germany and Ukraine.
+The message might mention your name and look real.
+All of the infected persons friends using Skype receive one.
+The most victimised are the users of the following countries: Italy, Russia, Poland, Costa Rica, Spain, Germany and Ukraine.
 However, the list of the countries, which users can be affected, is not limited, meaning you yourself can become the victim of this trojan virus as well.
 On an interesting note, the installer of the virus is downloaded from a server located in India.

 About Skype Virus

 Skype virus is not a single malware, but a group of parasites, made by different scammers for close than 10 years.
 The first version of such malware was launched around 2008 and new attacks happen all the time.
 The concept is not new : chat viruses plagued other platforms like ICQ, MSN, Aim or IRC.

 Skype Virus works in one of several possible ways

 - Trojan steals passwords and exploit the victim’s skype to send malicious links to his (her) friends and, thus, spread itself further.

 - It attaches itself to skype process without stealing password and uses it to send out spam.

 Both versions try to modify and delete chats from the contacts that were spammed, so they can continue to do that for longer.